 Before you implement a new CRM system, such as HubSpot or Salesforce, it is important to set rules and procedures around data entry.
 If you already have a system in place, it's not too late to change it!
 You will first want to start with cleaning up the data and then implement the new procedures.

 Take advantage of data standardization settings within your CRM.
 HubSpot Sales has a setting that allows you to automatically create and associate companies with contact records.
-Not only does this eliminate a step for the sales manager when they create a new contact, but syncing these two types of records together will effectively manage both types of records in unison.
+Not only does this eliminate a step for the sales manager when creating a new contact but syncing these two types of records together will effectively manage both types of records in unison.

 In Salesforce, you can make certain properties required to ensure you are gathering the minimum amount of data necessary to qualify your leads.
-You will want to set a standard that the necessary contact information should be gathered such as first name, last name, and email, but also require other qualifying questions such as what services is the prospect interested in or how soon do they plan to start their project.
+You will want to set a standard that the necessary contact information should be gathered such as first name, last name, and email, but also require other qualifying questions such as time frame, budget and customer type.

 Automation can be a game changer